-Meaning of Internal Financial Controls Over Financial Reporting
+Meaning of Internal Financial Controls over Financial Reporting

 A company's internal financial control over financial reporting is a process designedto provide reasonable assurance regarding the reliability of financial reporting and thepreparation of financial statements for external purposes in accordance with generallyaccepted accounting principles.
 A company's internal financial control over financialreporting includes those policies and procedures that (1) pertain to the maintenance ofrecords that in reasonable detail accurately and fairly reflect the transactions anddispositions of the assets of the company; (2) provide reasonable assurance thattransactions are recorded as necessary to permit preparation of financial statements inaccordance with generally accepted accounting principles and that receipts andexpenditures of the company are being made only in accordance with authorisations ofmanagement and directors of the company; and (3) provide reasonable assurance regardingprevention or timely detection of unauthorised acquisition use or disposition of thecompany's assets that could have a material effect on the financial statements.

-Inherent Limitations of Internal Financial Controls Over Financial Reporting
+Inherent Limitations of Internal Financial Controls over Financial Reporting

-In our opinion considering nature of business size of operations and organizationalstructure of the entity the Company has in all material respects an adequate internalfinancial controls systemover over financial reporting and such internal financial controlsover financial reporting were operating effectively as at 31st March 2018 based on theinternal control over financial reporting criteria established by the Company consideringthe essential components of internal control stated in the Guidance Note on Audit ofInternal Financial Controls Over Financial Reporting issued by the ICAI.
+In our opinion considering nature of business size of operations and organizationalstructure of the entity the Company has in all material respects an adequate internalfinancial controls systemover over financial reporting and such internal financial controlsover financial reporting were operating effectively as at 31st March 2019 based on theinternal control over financial reporting criteria established by the Company consideringthe essential components of internal control stated in the Guidance Note on Audit ofInternal Financial Controls Over Financial Reporting issued by the ICAI.

 (Firm Registration no. 119728W)